 If you shop around and compare rates first, there’s almost no downside to looking at a Medigap Plan in Indiana.
-But you do have to make sure you enroll at the right time in order to get guaranteed issue rights.
+But you do have to make sure you enroll at the right time to get guaranteed issue rights.
 These rights protect you from being overcharged or rejected for coverage based on pre-existing conditions.

 Why is Medigap so expensive in Indiana?

 But like we said before, comparison shopping is the best way to get a lower rate.
-You might also want to consider high-deductible versions of popular plans like Plan F or Plan G as a less expensive alternative.
+You might also consider high-deductible versions of popular plans like Plan F or Plan G as a less expensive alternative.

 Does Medigap in Indiana have an out-of-pocket maximum?

 Two Medigap plans come with an out-of-pocket maximum spending limit, Plans K and L. But those plans also have some of the highest cost-sharing rules for beneficiaries.
 Imposing an OOP maximum helps balance everything out.